mvolkmann/blog/src/hyperscript.md

 Each underscore attribute can describe one or more features.

+The following example demonstrates using the `init` and `on` features, which are the most commonly used features.

-The `init` feature is executed when the associated element is initialized.
+The `init` feature specifies commands to be executed when the associated element is initialized.

 The `on` feature lists the events that will cause the commands that follow to be executed.
-Multiple event names are separated by the `or` keyword.
+When there are multiple event names, they are separated by the `or` keyword.

-The following code demonstrates using the `init` and `on` features.
+The `log` command, by default, uses the `console.log` function to write the DevTools Console.

 ```html
 <html>